nunomaduro/laravel-sluggable/README.md

 });
 ```

 **Review the migration before running it.** The right shape depends on how you configured the attribute and the state of your existing data.
-For example, on an existing table you typically want to use the `->nullable()`, etc.
+For example, on a table with existing rows you typically want to use the `->nullable()`, etc.

 Once the migration is in shape, run: